 The dream catchers original and main function is to filter your nightmares from your dreams.
 If hung above the bed in a place where the sun can hit the dreamcatcher in the morning, the dreamcatcher attracts and catches all sorts of dreams and thoughts into its webs.
 The feathers hanging from the dream catchers are said to let the good dreams fall gently down onto the person sleeping below.

-In Native American culture, the dream catcher was used predominately to protect children.
+In Native American culture, the dream catcher was used predominately to protect children, girl or boy.
 It was believed that dark spirits and nightmares roamed the open air and the dream catcher caught these things whilst the children were asleep.

 As outlined in this site, dream catchers can be used as an effective manifestation tool.
 If you follow the visions laid out whilst creating your dream catcher, it is thought that your dreams can manifest themselves into existence.